 A explicitly stated in Article II of the Constitution.

-C explicitly mentioned in the First Amendment.
+C not explicitly mentioned in the Constitution.

-D not explicitly mentioned in the Constitution.
+D explicitly stated in Article I of the Constitution.

 Question #35